COVID-19: Europe market update

 European capacity

-In last week's analysis we used 25,000 scheduled seats as a minimum criterion to examine capacity falls, but with the rapid reductions currently experienced, just eight markets were above this benchmark.
-Russia now offers the largest capacity, but with the growth in coronavirus cases in the country in recent days we may see this pattern change.
-Despite coming out on top Russia also lost more than a third of its total seats last week.
+National carrier Turkish Airlines initially halted almost all international flights until April 17 but has now extended the hiatus until mid-May.
+Domestic flights have also been suspended until May 1.
+As of April 21, there have been 91,000 confirmed COVID-19 cases in Turkey and more than 2,100 deaths.

-The largest falls within the larger markets were experienced in the UK and Portugal, at 60% and 65% respectively.
-Turkey, France and Spain were among those countries which lost about a third of their available seats.
+Elsewhere in Europe, capacity from and within Russia dropped by 17.1% as the number of COVID-19 reported cases continues to increase.
+However, with almost 640,000 available departure seats last week, the country remains Europe’s largest market.

-The infographic below shows the weekly scheduled capacity in the 10 largest European markets a year ago (w/c April 8, 2019) compared with last week.
+The infographic below shows the weekly scheduled capacity in the 10 largest European markets a year ago (w/c April 15, 2019) compared with last week.
+The data shows that in all but one of the top 10 largest markets a year ago, weekly capacity has reduced by 92% or more.
+In Turkey and Portugal, capacity is just 3% of what it was a year ago.

 European airlines